 It’s important to note that domestic violence laws in Florida aren’t designed to govern over a casual relationship, and courts in Florida provide enhanced protections for people in domestic relationships that turn violent as a means to stop patterns of physical, emotional, and psychological abuse.

 Any type of domestic violence charge is serious and accusations of domestic violence can cause you to feel abandoned by your friends and family.
 When you work with The Umansky Law Firm, you will have a former prosecutor on your side that will give you an edge inside and outside of the courtroom.
-Everyone is entitled to tell their side of the story during a fair trial in Florida.
+Everyone is entitled to tell their side of the story during a fair trial in Orlando.
 It is our job to make sure your argument is strong, your rights are protected and your future is not jeopardized.
 Common defenses against domestic violence charges include:

-An expert Orlando defense attorney will help you understand and sort out the appropriate defenses to execute based on the circumstances of your case.
+An Orlando defense attorney will help you understand and sort out the appropriate defenses to execute based on the circumstances of your case.

 If you are fortunate enough to get your domestic violence case dismissed there is a chance you may be able to expunge the charges from your record.
 However, it is important to understand that you must have the charges dropped and no other convictions on your record.
 When this is the case, the expungement statute in the State of Florida can help you move forward and avoid complications in your future due to your arrest.